JackHanke/JackHanke.github.io/Quotes.md

 <p style="text-align:center;"><i> If all of human knowledge, everything that’s known, is believed to be an enormous hierarchic structure, then the high country of the mind is found at the uppermost reaches of this structure in the most general, the most abstract considerations of all.
 Few people travel here.
 There’s no real profit to be made from wandering through it, yet like this high country of the material world all around us, it has its own austere beauty that to some people makes the hardships of traveling through it seem worthwhile. - Robert Pirsig, Zen and the Art of Motorcycle Maintenance </i></p>

 Sometimes I wonder if I myself ever have questions and ideas that belong to this high country.
 Probably not, but maybe.

+<p style="text-align:center;"><i> "There is a cult of ignorance in the United States, and there has always been.
+The strain of anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge." - Isaac Asimov </i></p>

+A measles outbreak in 2025.

+<p style="text-align:center;"><i> "Scientia potentia est" - Thomas Hobbes </i></p>

+"Knowledge is power" is probably the overarching theme of humanity.
+The accomplishments between [YBC 7289](https://en.wikipedia.org/wiki/YBC_7289) and the [LHC](https://en.wikipedia.org/wiki/Large_Hadron_Collider) are everything great about being human.

+<p style="text-align:center;"><i> Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful.  - Seneca the Younger </i></p>

+As if anyone can say if religion is "true" or "false" Seneca.
+I still like the church and the state seperated though.